crate/cloud-tutorials/docs/cluster-deployment/croud.rst

 Create a project
 ================

 The next step is to create a project in your organization.
-It is assumed that you created your first organization when signing up.

 To create a new project execute this command:

 .. code-block:: console